bparsons/buildec2raid/README.md

 ## More information

-After completing the creation of the EBS volumes using this script, you can log into the instance and initialize the raid array:
+After completing the creation of the EBS volumes using this script, you can log into the instance and initialize the raid array.
+For example:

      $ mdadm --create -l10 -n8 /dev/md0 /dev/xvdh*